sherpa/sherpa/docs/plots/bokeh_backend.rst

 The sherpa.plot.bokeh_backend module
 ************************************

-The :term:`bokeh` plotting module is not integrated as tightly into IPython and Jupyter notebooks as :term:`matplotlib` is, so there is a little more setup required to make this work well.
+:term:`bokeh` is a plotting library that can be used to create interactive plots, which are rendered in a webbrowser.
+Those plots allow various options to zoom, pan, and scroll out of the box.
+Many additional interactions can be added by the user later, and we also plan make Sherpa use more features of this library in the future.

 .. note::
     The :term:`bokeh` backend is new in Sherpa 4.16 and should be considered experimental.
     We appreciate `feedback <https://github.com/sherpa/sherpa/issues/new>`_
-    on how it works for you, or what features are missing; and we anticipte changes to how this backend works in the future.
+    on how it works for you, or what features are missing; and we anticipate changes to how this backend works in the future.